-Delancey has registered both the shopping centre site and the Tribeca Square site in the British Virgin Islands.
-This is confirmed by the Land Registry deeds, which can be viewed here and here.
-It has financed the purchases using one of its venture capital funds ‘Delancey DV4’, whose offshore tax avoidance schemes are well reported and have been accused by HMRC of ‘aggressive tax avoidance.
+Delancey has financed the purchases using one of its venture capital funds ‘Delancey DV4’, whose offshore tax avoidance schemes are well reported and have been accused by HMRC of ‘aggressive tax avoidance.
 The developer is bankrolled by George Soros, the notorious speculator who brought the country to its knees during black wednesday in 1992.

-Delancey uses separate companies to own and separate companies to develop its sites.
+Delancey uses separate seperate ‘Special Purpose Vehicle’ (SPV) companies to develop its sites.
 In the case of Elephant One it has used a limited partnership company (LLP) controlled by parent companies registered in the British Virgin Islands and Panama.
 Filing records at Companies House show that the partnership company hasn’t paid a penny of corporation tax.
 Companies House records also show that the partnership’s ultimate parent companies are Delancey SPV’s registered offshore; one in the BVI and the other ‘Kintryre Corp’ registered in Panama.